Washer Drive Systems

 They’re NOT!
 Be aware that

-most of these belts also serve as the spin *clutch*, and are specially
+many of these belts also serve as the spin *clutch*, and are specially

 treated for ‘controlled slippage’.
 Regular, non-treated belts will